RunestoneInteractive/httlads/_sources/BikeRental/aggregation_SQL.rst

 Aggregation or Group By
 =======================

-One very powerful features of SQL is that it allows us to create summary information by grouping rows together.
-For example, we could ask ourselves how many bike trips were taken for each subscriber type, and which subscriber type has the most bike trips?
+One very powerful feature of SQL is that it allows us to create summary information by grouping rows together.
+For example, we could ask ourselves how many bike trips were taken for each subscriber type, and which subscriber type has the most bike trips.

 .. activecode:: sql_bikeshare_agg_1
     :language: sql